Black hole in the Dekel-Zhao dark matter profile: Conclusions

 \section{Conclusions}

 The study of black holes surrounded by the Dekel-Zhao (DZ) dark matter profile provides significant insights into how dark matter shapes the physical and observational properties of black holes.
 Using the approach by Cardoso et al., the researchers derived a modified Schwarzschild metric influenced by the DZ profile, revealing the critical interplay between dark matter density and black hole metrics.
-This analysis highlights the importance of parameters such as characteristic density ($\rho_{\rm ch}$), scale radius ($r_{\rm ch}$), and profile exponent ($a$), as they dramatically affect observable phenomena, including the black hole’s shadow and gravitational lensing.
+This analysis highlights the importance of parameters such as characteristic density ($\rho_{\rm ch}$), characteristic radius ($r_{\rm c}$), and profile exponent ($a$), as they dramatically affect observable phenomena, including the black hole’s shadow and gravitational lensing.

 The metric’s behavior shows distinct characteristics in two regimes.
-In the small-radius regime ($r \ll r_{\rm ch}$), the exponential corrections to the metric dominate, suggesting substantial deviations from Schwarzschild solutions near dense cores.
-Conversely, in the large-radius regime ($r \gg r_{\rm ch}$), the corrections fade, restoring the Schwarzschild metric, thereby aligning with expectations of general relativity in vacuum.
-The study of black hole shadows further reveals that the shadow radius grows linearly with the black hole’s mass ($M_{\rm BH}$), a trend consistent with spherically symmetric spacetimes.
+In the small-radius regime ($r \ll r_{\rm c}$), the exponential corrections to the metric dominate, suggesting substantial deviations from Schwarzschild solutions near dense cores.
+Conversely, in the large-radius regime ($r \gg r_{\rm c}$), the corrections fade, restoring the Schwarzschild metric, thereby aligning with expectations of general relativity in vacuum.The study of black hole shadows further reveals that the shadow radius grows exponentially with the black hole’s mass ($M_{\rm BH}$).
 Notably, higher central densities, as encoded by DZ parameters, lead to smaller shadow radii, showcasing how dense environments modify the observable characteristics of black holes.

 Photon dynamics within these configurations also underscore the influence of dark matter on gravitational phenomena.
 The photon sphere, critical impact parameters, and effective potential vary depending on the dark matter density profile, resulting in significant differences in shadow size and deflection behavior across different density regimes.
-The gravitational lensing effects are particularly sensitive to the scale radius ($r_{\rm ch}$), with smaller radii yielding larger deflection angles.
+The gravitational lensing effects are particularly sensitive to the characteristic radius ($r_{\rm c}$), with smaller radii yielding larger deflection angles.
 This aligns with expectations of stronger gravitational effects near more compact, dense cores, illustrating the nuanced relationship between dark matter profiles and light deflection near black holes.

 In light of these findings, future research should focus on validating the theoretical predictions through detailed simulations and observational data, such as black hole shadow imaging from the Event Horizon Telescope.
 Expanding the framework to include rotating black holes and exploring the effects of broader ranges of DZ profile parameters could refine our understanding of dark matter's role in shaping black hole properties.
 Multi-messenger astronomy, integrating electromagnetic and gravitational wave observations, offers a promising avenue to constrain dark matter halo parameters.
 Additionally, extending this study to modified gravity theories and investigating the co-evolution of black holes and dark matter over cosmological timescales would provide deeper insights into the intricate dynamics of these systems.